-VegFund provides a number of online resources to assist in answering activist’s questions relating to their outreach events, including a list of recommended educational literature, FAQ on documentary film screenings and screenings checklist, and food safety guidelines and food sampling checklist.
+VegFund provides a number of online resources to assist in answering activist’s questions relating to their outreach events, including recommendations for useful resources and a selection of helpful materials for each grant program type.
 These resources should help to make the event planning process that little bit simpler, offering useful tips and advice along the way!
 Join us next month when we share our findings on how activists evaluate the effectiveness of their outreach activities.

 Send us your thoughts and experiences as a vegan activist.
 We’d love to hear from you!